Jewish Culture & IdeasContemporary ArtPhotography

 Feb 7, 2019–Jul 7, 2019

-How do we depict “the self” if it is unknowable, inherently constructed, and ever changing?
-How does the concept of portraiture shift when categories are in crisis, and visibility itself is problematic?
-Jewish thought on performed and fluid identity can be interpreted in the book of Esther, and in the notion of G-d as “I am that I am,” ineffable and non-binary.
-These ideas uphold a Jewish understanding of the self as intrinsically mutable, unknowable, and yet self-determined, themes that animate Show Me as I Want to Be Seen.
+How do we depict “the self” if it is unknowable, inherently constructed, and ever-changing?
+How does the concept of portraiture shift when categories are in crisis and visibility itself is problematic?
+Jewish thought on performed and fluid identity can be interpreted in the Book of Esther in the Hebrew Bible, an archetypal story of an empowered declaration of Jewish identity.
+Likewise, the Talmudic notion of svara is a potent entry-point to Jewish practices of self-determination, themes that animate Show Me as I Want to Be Seen.

 Show Me as I Want to Be Seen is organized by The Contemporary Jewish Museum and is curated by CJM Assistant Curator Natasha Matteson.
-The exhibition is accompanied by a 96-page fully illustrated hardcover catalog published by The CJM with original contributions by Natasha Matteson, Rabbi Benay Lappe, and with a newly-commissioned piece of fiction by Porpentine Charity Heartscape.
+The exhibition is accompanied by a 112-page, fully illustrated hardcover catalog published by The CJM with original contributions by Natasha Matteson, Rabbi Benay Lappe, and a newly-commissioned piece of fiction by Porpentine Charity Heartscape.